Theory of ice-skating: Equations for V-shaped blades

 For comparison the leading order solution is shown in blue dashed line.
 In (a) $\alpha^{(0)}(y)$ agrees with the exact one over the main part of the bottom blade, but differs in front close to $y=0$ (hardly visible in this figure but detailed in fig.\ref{fig:front}) and close to $y=\ell$, as stated previously (subsection \ref{sec:zero-order}).
 To illustrate the validity of the conjecture made (at the beginning of the previous subsection) that the derivative $\frac{d\alpha}{dy} $ is small compared to $\frac{w_{0}}{V }$, we compare these two quantities in Fig. \ref{fig:wo-ap}.
 In this figure the derivative term is enhanced by a factor ten to be visible.
 The dashed curve, drawn for $10 \frac{d\alpha}{dy} $, shows that the derivative term is at least one order of magnitude lower than $\frac{w_{0}}{V }$ (solid line), except in the vicinity of $y=0$ and $y=\ell$, as expected.
 This result shows the importance of taking account of the relative velocity of the skater with respect to the ice surface, when writing the expression of the melting rate, as yet noted.

 In the two boundary layers the numerics agree with the analytical study presented just before.
 Close to the origin Fig. \ref{fig:front} shows the solution of the local equation (\ref{eq:cl2}) together with the exact one.
-They merge including in the matching domain which extends on a distance few times $ \ell_{0}$ where $\ell_{0}=\frac{k r ^2}{\ell^2}= 0.032mm$.
+They merge including in the matching domain which extends on a distance few times $ \ell_{0}$ where $\ell_{0}=\frac{k r ^2}{\ell^2}= 1.5 \mu$.
 The insert displays the whole domain $0 \le y \le \ell$ to show that the local solution is no more valid beyond the matching domain where it remains constant.

 The second boundary layer, close to $y=\ell$ , is clearly visible in Fig.\ref{fig:final}-(a) because the leading order solution $\alpha^{(0)}$ is well separated from the exact one over a noticeable distance.
-The extension of this layer, of order $\ell_{*}=0.5cm$ (the distance between the two vertical lines), is much larger than the extension of the boundary layer in front.
+The extension of this layer, of order $\ell_{*}=0.05 cm$ (the difference between the abscissa of the two curves in the right of the figure), is much larger than the extension of the boundary layer in front.
 We point out that the analytical study of the boundary layer presented above allows to derive straightforwardly the order of magnitude of the thickness in terms of the data.
-Equation (\ref{eq:bl3}) gives $ \alpha_{*}=10\mu$ in qualitative agreement with the exact result, a result obtained without solving the coupled set of equations (\ref{eq:wo3})-(\ref{eq:poids2}).
+Equation (\ref{eq:bl3}) gives $ \alpha_{*}=0.11 \mu$ in qualitative agreement with the exact result, a result obtained without solving the coupled set of equations (\ref{eq:wo3})-(\ref{eq:poids2}).